UMM-CSci-3403-Fall-2018/pre-lab-on-c-and-memory-management-schon094/README.md

 2. In `leak_report.md` describe why the memory errors happen, and how to fix them.
 3. Actually fix the code.
 4. Commit, push, etc.
+5. Submit the URL for your repository on canvas